What is it?

 However, on such a small BBQ the indirect option didn’t work very well.
 Due to the heat being so close to the food, we kept having to monitor the BBQ and regularly flip food.
 On the plus side, the cooking rack - which sits on top of the charcoals - is big enough to fit six burgers and six sausages, so there are no worries about feeding a big group on the reasonably small CUBE.

-The BBQ is fairly lightweight and easy to move around with two sturdy chrome handles, although we wouldn't suggest carrying it too far as it is a tad weighty at 7kg.
+The BBQ is fairly easy to move around with two sturdy chrome handles, although we wouldn't suggest carrying it too far as it is a tad weighty at 7kg.
 This turned out to be very useful as, towards the end of cooking the sun has started to move, so we decided to pick up the BBQ and move back into the sunshine.

 In this time, the BBQ stayed lit for 50 minutes - with the bottom of the CUBE BBQ never getting hot (so you won't have to worry about damaging your grass or table with the CUBE).
 There are also no issues with picking up the CUBE as the chrome handles are cool to the touch.